schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 Now imagine that you would like to share this code with a friend or a student, or to post it on the school website, then you can locate this file on the disk and attach it to an email or upload it to a web server.

+To load a previously saved program we go to: File &gt; Load program and pick it in the "choose file to open" window.
+We might get a "Replace contents of current program?" question.
+If we are sure we have saved the program that is now on the canvas, or if we just don't need what's on the canvas, we can just proceed by clicking "OK".

-### Questions
+### Question 4.20.1

-Question 4.20.1: When does the forever loop stop?
+When does the forever loop stop?

 A. When we turn off the mBot